Paul Bloom (psychologist): Author

 Bloom is the author of seven books and editor or co-editor of three others.
 His research has appeared in Nature and Science, and his popular writing has appeared in The New York Times, The Guardian, The American Scientist, Slate and The Atlantic.

 Bloom's views are based in rationalism.
 A self-declared atheist, his writings often challenge and attempt to dispel notions of the existence of deities and the afterlife.
 His article in The Atlantic, "Is God an Accident?" was included in The Best American Science Writing 2006.
 Bloom concludes that "the universal themes of religion are not learned."
 Taking cues from Charles Darwin, Bloom posits that humanity's spiritual tendencies emerged within the evolutionary process, most likely as "accidental by-products" of other traits.

 Honors and awards

 In 2002, the Society for Philosophy and Psychology awarded Bloom the Stanton Prize for outstanding early-career contributions to interdisciplinary research in philosophy and psychology, and in 2005–06, he served as the society's president.
 In 2006, he was made a fellow of the American Psychological Society in recognition of his "sustained outstanding contributions to the science of psychology".

 In 2004, he received the Lex Hixon Prize for teaching excellence in the social sciences at Yale.
 In 2007, his Introduction to Psychology class was selected as an outstanding Yale course to be made available worldwide through the Open Yale Courses initiative.

-In 2017, he received the $1 million 2017 Klaus J. Jacobs Research Prize for his investigations into how children develop a sense of morality.
+In 2017, he received the $1 million Klaus J. Jacobs Research Prize for his research on the emergence of a sense of morality in children.